sushil-mehra/change-password-api-karate-test/README.md

 **1.2.2 Run the app using docker**

-After packaging the JAR file.
+Once JAR file is created.
 Go to the directory where the `Dockerfile` is located.
 Then use below command.
 ```bash
 docker build -t changeapi
 ```